 From taking care of every little need of their children and family to acing their goals at work, mothers have a unique superpower that makes it all look like a cakewalk.
+If you’re looking for day care options, check out here!
 But in reality, it involves a lot of multi-tasking, prioritizing and even sacrificing.
 We spoke to some ‘Mompreneurs’ from Jaipur to find out what challenges they face as working mothers, what keeps them going and how they balance their numerous roles at home and at work whilst not losing their own identity and sanity in the process.
 While most of them consider the paucity of time or rather time-management to be their biggest challenge, they believe support from their husbands – be it in domestic chores, business logistics or bringing up their children — has been paramount in their successful journey as a Mompreneur.

 Patience and Discipline is the key